feiphoon/github-workshop/workshop/01-creating-a-repository/README.md

 ![Choose a license](images/license.jpg)

-4. Now your teammate and new repository owner should add the rest of your groups as collaborators on the repository.
+4. Now the new repository owner should add the rest of your teammates as collaborators on the repository.
 Go to the repository settings and add them by Github username.
+This will email everyone an invitation to collaborate - accept it.

 ![Add collaborators](images/collaborators.jpg)